 The Future Teaching Scholars programme is a new and unique approach to teacher training.
-It encourages exceptional maths and physics students to go into teaching the subjects they are passionate about.
+It encourages exceptional maths and physics students to teach the subjects they are passionate about.

-Scholars continue in-depth study of their subjects via an undergraduate degree whilst also learning about teaching through training sessions, online modues and undertaking practical in-school experiences.
+Scholars continue in-depth study of their subjects via an undergraduate degree whilst also learning about teaching through training sessions, online modules and undertaking practical in-school experiences.

-We are currently looking for schools that have appropriate vacancies for scholars to complete their Initial Teacher Training (ITT) in 2019.
+We are currently looking for schools that have appropriate vacancies for Scholars to complete their Initial Teacher Training (ITT) in 2020.
 If you think that your learners deserve to be taught by passionate subject specialists who have three years experience and are committed to effective teaching and learning, then please get in touch.

 Future Teaching Scholars are a special kind of mathematics or physics graduate.
 They are committed to teaching and knew they wanted to become a teacher before starting their degree.